-Operation Warfighter (OWF) is a DOD internship program that provides opportunities for wounded, ill, and injured Service members to participate in internships with Federal agencies during their rehabilitation process.
-These Federal internships allow wounded, ill, and injured Service members to expand their knowledge, skills, and abilities in preparation for transition or reintegration to military Service.
+Operation Warfighter (OWF) is a DOD internship program that provides opportunities for wounded, ill, and injured service members to participate in internships with federal agencies during their rehabilitation process.
+These federal internships allow wounded, ill, and injured service members to expand their knowledge, skills, and abilities in preparation for transition to the civilian workforce or reintegration to military service.
 Learn more

 Military Adaptive Sports Program:

 The Military Adaptive Sports Program (MASP) provides opportunities for all wounded, ill, and injured service members to participate in adaptive sports and reconditioning activities.
 Adaptive sports and reconditioning activities are an essential way of understanding what each wounded, ill, and injured service member is able to achieve—focusing on levels of ability rather than disability.
 Learn more